Springer and Stapleton, Ben’s Reserve Pinot Noir 2017

 The largest wine-producing area is called Moravia which is in the southernmost part of the Czech Republic on the border with Austria.
 The cool climate means that Czech red wines tend to be lower in tannin and lighter in body than say Italian or Spanish reds grown in warmer climates.
 Depending on the location of the vineyard and local climatic conditions the wines may be relatively high in acid and with slightly lower alcohol levels than expected.
 The style of wines made in the Czech Republic often reflects the local microclimates, soil types, and terroir.

-Aromas of red cherry and plum are backed by lots of similar fruity flavours and vanilla and soft spice coming from the wine’s maturation in French oak barrels.
-The wine has moderate tannins and a helpful acidity.
-While there is not a great finish there is some complexity, and the finished product is soft and easily drinkable.
-A really pleasant surprise and a very pleasant drink.
+Aromas of red cherry, strawberry, and plum are backed by lots of the same fruity flavours when you first drink it, followed by hints of subtle vanilla and soft spice coming from the wine’s maturation in French oak barrels.
+The wine has moderate tannins and a nice level of acidity to balance them out.

 Grape variety Pinot Noir